NORAD in North Bay

 The cave was over 100 meters long.
 Inside there was a main “building” three stories high, housing a command post dominated by a huge electronic board documenting in real-time everything happening in the sky of the great Canadian north.

-During its first 20 years of operation, surveillance operations were carried out thanks to two massive, high-tech computers, each weighing 245 tons.
+During its first 20 years of operation, surveillance operations were carried out thanks to two massive, high-tech computers, with a combined weight of 245 tons.
 Nicknamed Bonnie and Clyde, these two behemoths were at the cutting edge of technology at the time.
 Imagine: they had a memory of 256 kilobytes!

 The base not only housed generals and technicians hunched over radar screens—it served as a full underground city with all kinds of amenities.

 The complex was accessed through one of two tunnels with buses ferrying people back and forth.
-The tunnel allowed access to three entrances—each protected by gigantic armored doors weighing 19 tons!
+The tunnel allowed access to three entrances—each protected by gigantic armoured doors weighing 19 tons!

 CF-100 in Lee Park